Lammy leaves door open for further sanctions over West Bank violence

 “There is a sense of disappointment in Israel and I have expressed it to my friends.”

+Britain has subjected groups and individuals linked to violence against Palestinian communities in the West Bank to sanctions including asset freezes and travel bans in recent months.

+Mr Lammy’s intervention is the latest in a series of warnings over a rise in unrest in the region since last October.

-Elsewhere in the discussion, Mr Lammy was pressed by delegates on the Government’s position on arms exports, which have proven a sticking point within party ranks.
+Elsewhere in the discussion, the Foreign Secretary was pressed by delegates on the Government’s position on arms exports, which have proven a sticking point within party ranks.

 The UK has suspended some export licences to Israel over concerns the country is violating international humanitarian law in Gaza, but some have argued stronger action is needed including a full arms embargo.